Roky3029/f1-statistics/PATCH_NOTES.md

 # PATCH NOTES

+### Patch 3.0.2 (5/2/2024)

+- BUG: Solved a bug which made the icons in the blog be unaligned
+- MINOR: Solved a problem with the post date and removed the WhatsApp community as it no longer exists

 ### Patch 3.0.1 (23/1/2024)

 - BUG: Modified the driver info so it maintains the correct layout when showed on a mobile device.